Skip to main content

 Preference Plugin Workflow

-2. Gets the rules stored in database which will establish which options will be added or discarded based on several factors as % of tolerance of the price, options status, hotelcodes, supplier, etc.
+1. Gets the rules stored in database which will establish which options will be added or discarded based on several factors as % of tolerance of the price, hotel codes, supplier, etc.

 Example